 Those, who have experience with flowers and want to acquire a teaching license to be a Hana Ami Blumenschule Instructor, or just want to deepen their teaching knowledge, can enter the Instructor courses which are taught by the Hana Ami Meister Instructors:

 After that, I competed in the Interflora World Cup and met with European design for the first time.
 I remember, that it was a cultural shock for me.
-I then started to fuse European design with the Japanese floral design, and a new flower design was completed.
+I then started to fuse European design with the Japanese floral design, and a new kind of design was completed.

 Hana Ami Blumenschule Meister Instructor